geojeff/kivy-statecharts/docs/index.rst

 Look at the HelloWorldView class for setup of the keyboard actions (We can use the terms action and event interchangeably here).
-You see there that when a key press happens, there is a call to statechart.sendEvent(letter), where letter is one of the letters in "hello world."
+You see there that when a key press happens, there is a call to statechart.send_event(letter), where letter is one of the letters in "hello world."

 In a larger app, action method names could be anything, but examples tend to